akarinnn/SoftwareCarpentryWC3/index.md

 ## Welcome to My websites

+This is an mysterious empty website.
+You don't know what was in here, and you will never be able to know what will be in here.
+I sincerely apologize for the five seconds you wasted on reading these lines.

 You can use the [editor on GitHub](https://github.com/akarinnn/WC3/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.